MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 You can see the number of database records that have been created in the **No. of Database Records** field.
 You can verify that the correct records have been created by choosing the link in the **No. of Database Records** field.

-The customer’s company database is now set up and basic data is imported.
+The customer's company database is now set up and basic data is imported.
 Your next steps in the implementation process are to train users, define processes, create additional data, customise reports, and so on.

 ## <a name="see-also"></a>See Also
 [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md)